cilium/cilium/Documentation/gettingstarted/external-workloads.rst

 To allow an external workload to join your cluster, the cluster must be informed about each such workload.
 This is done by adding a ``CiliumExternalWorkload`` (CEW) resource for each external workload.
-CEW resource specifies the name, namespace, and labels for the workload.
+CEW resource specifies the name and labels (including namespace) for the workload.
 For now you must also allocate a small IP CIDR that must be unique to the workload.
 For example, for a VM named ``runtime`` that is to join the ``default`` namespace, you could create a file ``runtime.yaml`` with the following contents:

 .. parsed-literal::